-When interest rates are rising or securities prices are falling, the fund may seek, through the sale of futures contracts, to offset a decline in the value of its current portfolio securities.
-When interest rates are falling or prices are rising, the fund, through the purchase of futures contracts, may attempt to secure better rates or prices than might later be available in the market when it effects anticipated purchases.
+When interest rates are rising or securities prices are falling, a fund or underlying fund may seek, through the sale of futures contracts, to offset a decline in the value of its current portfolio securities.
+When interest rates are falling or prices are rising, a fund or underlying fund may attempt, through the purchase of futures contracts, to secure better rates or prices than might later be available in the market when they affect anticipated purchases.
+Similarly, a fund or underlying fund may sell futures contracts on a specified currency to protect against a decline in the value of that currency and their portfolio securities that are denominated in that currency.
+A fund or underlying fund may purchase futures contracts on a foreign currency to fix the price in U.S. dollars of a security denominated in that currency that a fund or underlying fund has acquired or expects to acquire.

 Futures contracts may require actual delivery or acquisition of an underlying security or cash value of an index on the expiration date of the contract.
 In most cases, however, the contractual obligation is fulfilled before the date of the contract by buying or selling, as the case may be, identical futures contracts.
 Such offsetting transactions terminate the original contracts and cancel the obligation to take or make delivery of the underlying securities or cash.
-There may not always be a liquid secondary market at the time the fund seeks to close out a futures position.
-If the fund is unable to close out its position and prices move adversely, the fund would have to continue to make daily cash payments to maintain its margin requirements.
-If the fund had insufficient cash to meet these requirements it may have to sell portfolio securities at a disadvantageous time or incur extra costs by borrowing the cash.
-Also, the fund may be required to make or take delivery and incur extra transaction costs buying or selling the underlying securities.
-The fund would seek to reduce the risks associated with futures transactions by buying and selling futures contracts that are traded on national exchanges or for which there appears to be a liquid secondary market.
+There may not always be a liquid secondary market at the time a fund or underlying fund seeks to close out a futures position.
+If a fund or an underlying fund is unable to close out its position and prices move adversely, the fund or underlying fund would have to continue to make daily cash payments to maintain its margin requirements.
+If a fund or an underlying fund had insufficient cash to meet these requirements it may have to sell portfolio securities at a disadvantageous time or incur extra costs by borrowing the cash.
+Also, a fund or an underlying fund seeks to reduce the risks associated with futures transactions by buying or selling futures contracts that are traded on national exchanges or for which there appears to be a liquid secondary market.